kaito-project/headlamp-kaito/docs/docs/getting-started/quick-start.md

 #### Starting a Chat Session from the Chat Page

-1. Navigate to `/KAITO/Chat` on the left sidebar
+1. Navigate to `Chat` on the left sidebar
 2. Select a workspace from the dropdown, then select a model from that workspace
 3. Click "Go"
 4. Configure model settings if desired, then chat with your model!